GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 To make your own custom plot symbol, you will need to design your own
 \*.def files.
 This section defines the language used to build custom symbols.
-You can place these definition files in your current directory or your .gmt user directory.
-When designing the symbol, you are doing so in a relative coordinate system centered on (0,0).
+You can place these definition files in your current directory or in your ``~/.gmt`` user directory.
+When designing the symbol you are working in a relative coordinate system centered on (0,0).
 This point will be mapped to the actual location specified by your data coordinates.
 Furthermore, your symbol should be constructed within the domain :math:`{-\frac{1}{2},+\frac{1}{2},-\frac{1}{2},+\frac{1}{2}}`, resulting in a 1 by 1 relative canvas area.
 This 1 x 1 square will be scaled to your actual symbol size when plotted.
+However, there are no requirement that all your design fit inside this domain.

 Comment lines
 ~~~~~~~~~~~~~